ahpohl/plotpot/README.md

 ### Installing

-To get the Python environment running under Windows I recommend to use a scientific Python distribution such as [Anaconda](https://www.continuum.io/downloads), which includes precompiled versions of NumPy, SciPy and Matplotlib.
+To get the Python environment running under Windows I recommend to use a scientific Python distribution which includes precompiled versions of NumPy, SciPy and Matplotlib.

 To install Plotpot follow these steps (tested under Windows 7 64 bit as normal user):